Please ensure Javascript is enabled for purposes of website accessibility

 Picnic area

-• Our picnic area is in the Processional Way, to the right of the Info Desk, where you can enjoy a packed lunch.
+• Our picnic area is in the foyer, opposite the welcome desk, where you can enjoy a packed lunch.

-• There are tables, benches and stools, which can easily be moved by staff to accommodate wheelchair users or pushchairs.
+• There are tables and benches, which can easily be moved by staff to accommodate wheelchair users or pushchairs.

 • We ask that visitors using the picnic area clear their areas after use and take their rubbish with them to reduce waste.